MainulDip/KotlinEveryday/kotlin-basic-104-oop.md

 }
 ```

-- Contravariance (Supertype relation or reverse Covariance): a generic class is called Contravariance on the type parameter when it accept the exact class or it's supertype. denotes by `in T`
+- Contravariance (Supertype relation or reverse Covariance): a generic class is called Contravariance on the type parameter when it accept the exact class or it's supertype. denotes by `in T`.
+Where T will accept its supertype or exact.

 ```kotlin
 // contravariance example `out T`